typeorm/typeorm/README.md

 ## Contributing

-Learn about contribution [here](https://github.com/typeorm/typeorm/blob/master/CONTRIBUTING.md) and how to setup your development environment [here](https://github.com/typeorm/typeorm/blob/master/DEVELOPER.md).
+Learn about contribution [here](https://github.com/typeorm/typeorm/blob/master/CONTRIBUTING.md) and how to set up your development environment [here](https://github.com/typeorm/typeorm/blob/master/DEVELOPER.md).

 This project exists thanks to all the people who contribute: